adnanebk/excel-pojo-converter/README.md

 we used the enumConverter attribute to define a converter class that contains the conversions (by using a map) between the enum constants and the cell values in the excel/csv (by default the enum constants will be used as cell values).

-We can also use a custom converter to convert a field value to its cell value or the reverse, to do that we can define argument 'converter' to de both conversion sides or the arguments 'toFieldConverter', 'toCellConverter' to do one way of the conversion
+We can also use a custom converter to convert a field value to its cell value or the reverse, to do that we can define the argument 'converter' to do both conversion sides or the arguments 'toFieldConverter', 'toCellConverter' to do one way of the conversion

 ## Converting Excel/csv to POJOs and vice versa
 ```